appsflare/redux-reducer-builder/README.md

 Let's say that If I want to create an action first I would have define the type for it and whenever I wanted to address the action I needed to use that action type separately like the places where we are writing reducers.
 Then again we would have to assume on payload data types.
 The modern IDEs can't give you any suggestions at the development time.

 Well you might say that's okay.
 But think of a situation where a team of many developers working on a huge project where one creates the action creator and write reducers for the same.
 Some other times some other member of your team made to work on this who might not understand the action's payload right way when he/she is looking at reducer code first time.
-That team member then have to put significant amount of time in understanding the again assume on payload data type.
+That team member then have to put significant amount of time in understanding the code and again assume on payload data type.

+Assumption may not be a problem but the same leads to an runtime error is a big problem.
+By making the actions and reducers type safe not only capturing these errors at development time but also improves the productivity of team to write less error prone code.

 This library is written to address the above said problems with typescript's type definitions powering the action defintions at the development time.